hasii2011/metamenus/README.md

                 each menu item.
 Please refer to the wxPython docs for wx.MenuItem.SetFont for more information about this.

-    - custfunc: (dict) allows one to define explicitly what will be the parent's method called on a menu event.
+    - customMethods: (dict) allows one to define explicitly what will be the parent's method called on a menu event.

                 By default, all parent's methods have to start with "OnMB_"